SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

     << // someInstance : SomeClass = REPL.SomeClass

 However, you can use this initializer syntax only if all stored properties are set to initial values in the class definition and no custom initializers are defined.

+Unlike structures, classes do not have a default memberwise initializer.
+Instead, you define custom initializers that provide the initialization logic you need.
 Because the two stored properties belonging to ``Window`` are not set to initial values by default,
 ``Window`` needs a custom initializer